Three ways Covid changed the restaurant industry

 When Covid forced many restaurants to close their doors in 2020, many quickly set up delivery services.
 Over the past few years, customers developed a taste for the option.

 For many restaurants, delivery was a lifeline, but one that came at a high cost.
-Delivery providers, like DoorDash (DASH), Uber (UBER) Eats and others, stepped in when demand was sky-high, providing an option to restaurants that had never offered delivery before.
+Delivery providers, like DoorDash, Uber Eats and others, stepped in when demand was sky-high, providing an option to restaurants that had never offered delivery before.
 But they charged high commission fees that ate into restaurants' bottom lines, along with charges for customers.

 Some restaurant operators ended up partnering with smaller providers that offered better rates or were more attentive.
 Ultimately, major players offered restaurants more options, including tiers of service at lower costs.